QuietHellsPage/Multimodal-Reasoning-for-STEM/README.md

 **Important**: my computational resourses allowed me to use only about 1000 dataset samples for both fine-tuned models.
 Moreover, when I tuned the model on 2 datasets, I had to reduce the amount of samples to 800.
 And I think that's the reason that model works a bit worse (`0.6454` CER vs `0.5741` CER on model with 1 dataset).
 However, I think that if fine-tuned on equal amount of samples, approach with 2 datasets will be better.

+**!!!** I ran all the experiments in the GoogleColab environment with TPU.
+That's why this notebook is not likely to run on GPU